Skip to content

 For example, when conducting your research you might have found out that you’ll need to speak with the CEO, the CMO, and the CTO before being able to close the deal.
 That means that you’ll need to prepare your marketing strategy to meet the unique challenges and needs of every key decision maker.

-Take a page out of Oracle’s playbook and leverage technology to help you score and qualify your prospects.
-In Oracle’s case, they used a combination of tools like Everstring and Mintigo to help them monitor their target accounts and their overall quality.
+To that end, you ought to leverage technology to help you score and qualify your prospects.
+In Oracle’s case, they used a combination of tools like Everstring to help them monitor their target accounts and their overall quality.

 This allowed the team at Oracle to focus more of their time on actually selling and developing relationships with prospects, as opposed to spending their time researching each prospect.